 A bell curve is a symmetrical distribution that is often used to represent the normal distribution of data.
-In this article, we will learn how to create a bell curve in Excel.
+We will learn how to create a bell curve in Excel.

 Prepare the Data